 You can also clear the air with an ACTion Booth dust collector.
 Used in many metalworking applications, this versatile system features a multifunction design that can meet your workplace needs and cubic feet per minute (CFM) requirements.

 The ACTion Booth comes with a 7.5 HP blower motor that is capable of 5,400 CFM, and with space at a premium, this system can be serviced from the front and top, allowing installation against walls on the back or sides.

 Need an Industrial Dust Collector?

 A.C.T.
-Dust Collectors offers solutions for all dust collection needs and will assist in choosing the right laser dust collector, welding dust collector or grinding dust collector for you, whether it’s your first dust collector or an upgrade to a current system.
+Dust Collectors offers solutions for all dust collection needs and will assist in choosing the right laser dust collector, welding dust collector or grinding dust collector for minimizing metal dust hazards, whether it’s your first dust collector or an upgrade to a current system.
 Contact us today to get started.